Doom: The Dark Ages

 Doom: The Dark Ages is a 2025 first-person shooter game developed by id Software and published by Bethesda Softworks.
 It is the eighth main entry in the Doom franchise, following Doom Eternal (2020).
-The game is set many years prior to Doom (2016) and follows the Doom Slayer's efforts to save humanity during a war against Hell.
+A prequel to Doom (2016), it follows the Doom Slayer's efforts to combat a demonic invasion of the planet Argent D'Nur.

-id Software began work on The Dark Ages following the completion of Doom Eternals post-launch campaign The Ancient Gods in 2021, entering full production by August 2022.
-It was announced in June 2024.

-Doom: The Dark Ages was released on PlayStation 5, Windows, and Xbox Series X/S on May 15, 2025, with it being included as a day one launch for Xbox Game Pass subscribers.
-It received positive reviews and reached 3 million players in its first week.
+id Software began work on Doom: The Dark Ages following the completion of Doom Eternals post-launch campaign, The Ancient Gods, in 2021, entering full production by August 2022.
+The game was announced in June 2024, and was released on PlayStation 5, Windows, and Xbox Series X/S on May 15, 2025, to positive reviews from critics, who praised the game's combat systems and setting.
+An expansion pack, subtitled Revelations, was released on July 7, 2026.